ARCCA/intro-to-machine-learning-applications/_episodes/04-keras-tensorflow-mnist-dataset.md

 > ## Downloading data in HPC systems
 > When working on HPC systems is not uncommon that compute or work nodes are close to
 > the outside world for security reasons.
-In those cases it is better to try to
+In those cases, it is better to try to
 > download any required data locally in the login or head nodes and then instruct your
 > code how to access it.
 {: .callout}